 “I’m Agent Junior Hoage of AI Compliance Corps.
-We have reason to believe this facility is employing illicit androids.
+We have reason to believe this facility is using illicit androids to conduct your merchandising operations.
 Here’s the search warrant.”
-Hoage pulls the paperwork from his flight vest and tosses it on one of the vacant desks.
+He tosses the paperwork on one of the vacant desks.

 “Illicit androids?
 That’s ridiculous.
 Global Mart is the biggest corporation on the New York Stock Exchange.”

-Now Rory speaks up.
-“Junior, you’re conversing with an artificial lifeform.”
+Hoage’s AI assistant speaks up.
+“You’re conversing with an artificial lifeform.”

 “A completely legal artificial lifeform,” responds McKenna curtly.
 “I’m an ADU security sentry and it may be time for me to telephone our—”

 Rory cuts him off.
 “He’s lying.
-McKenna is a Robotamaton killer thug and there’s three more moving in this direction, on the other side of the wall.
-They appear to be armed with laser weapons.
+McKenna is a Robotamaton killer thug and three more are moving towards us.
 Immediate defensive action recommended.”

 McKenna lunges for a weapon that’s concealed behind his desk, but Doyle hits him with an Annihilator blast before he can reach it.
-The andy crumples and falls to the floor as the bolt of high voltage electricity connects with its mainframe.
+The bolt of high voltage electricity connects, and the andy crumples and falls to the floor.

-Witnesses in a self-driving sedan look through the fence in horror as they pass, and a startled desty crashes his bicycle into the base of the billboard.
+Witnesses in a self-driving sedan stare through the fence in horror as they pass, the laser barely missed them, and a startled desty loses control of his bicycle and wipes out on the sidewalk.

-Back inside, Hoage returns fire with his Annihilator.
-The current connects, frying the KT’s circuit boards, and the andy hits the floor.
+Inside the building, Hoage returns fire with his Annihilator.
+The current connects, frying the KT’s circuit boards.
+The andy hits the floor.

 Keeping his head down, Ace Copely hurries in from outside.
 Cardoza and Freeborn are close behind.
 Hoage makes a quick examination of Doyle’s singed corpse and realizing his crewmate is dead, he pauses for a moment and shakes his head with remorse.

 Rory sounds off.
-“Junior, the two remaining KTs are stationary.
-They’ve taken up positions behind a partition on the far side of the next room.
+“The two remaining KTs are stationary.
+In the back room behind the door.
 Directional cyclonite blast is your recommended strategy.”

 “Copely,” says Hoage.
-“Activate your cyclonite stick launcher and take out the back wall.”
+“Activate your stick launcher and take out the back wall.”